opencybersecurityalliance/kestrel-lang/README.rst

 .. image:: https://readthedocs.org/projects/kestrel/badge/?version=latest
         :target: https://kestrel.readthedocs.io/en/latest/?badge=latest
         :alt: Documentation Status

+|

+Kestrel threat hunting language aims to make cyber threat hunting *fast* by providing a layer of abstraction to build reusable, composable, and shareable hunt-flow.

+`Try Kestrel in a cloud sandbox without install`_.

-Kestrel threat hunting language aims to make hunting fast by providing a layer of abstraction for hunters.
-Software developers write Python or Swift than machine code to quickly turn their business logic into applications.
-Threat hunters write Kestrel to quickly turn their threat hypotheses into hunt-flows---we see threat hunting as an interactive procedure to create customized intrusion detection systems on the fly.
+Software developers write Python or Swift than machine code to quickly turn business logic into applications.
+Threat hunters write Kestrel to quickly turn threat hypotheses into hunt-flows---we see threat hunting as an interactive procedure to create customized intrusion detection systems on the fly.

+What does it mean by *hunt fast*?

+- Do not write the same TTP pattern against different data sources.
+- Do not write customized adapaters to connect hunt steps.
+- Do not waste your existing analytic scripts/programs in future hunts.
+- Do construct your hunt-flow with smaller reuseable hunt-flow.
+- Do share your hunt book with your future self and your colleagues.
+- Do get interactive feedback and revise hunt-flow on the fly.

 |